brianpos/sdc-by-example/4.Extraction/comparison-simple-obs/readme.md

         }
     ],
 ```
-> **Note:** This approach will also populate the effectiveDateTime, derivedFrom and status properties.

 For this specific test case, the observation approach is by far the best and simplest one.
 (including the observation category is also supported using this approach too, however anything beyond that you'll need to adopt one of the other approaches here)